martian-lang/martian-docs/content/writing-pipelines/index.md

 ### Composability

-Pipelines specify input and output parameter the same way stages do, so they may also themselves act as stages.
+Pipelines specify input and output parameter the same way stages do, so they may themselves also act as stages.
 This allows for the composition of an arbitrary mix of individual stages and pipelines into still larger pipelines.
 We refer to pipelines as "subpipelines" when they are composed into other pipelines.

-When a pipeline is run, the instantiation of it is called a "pipestance", which is a portmanteau of "pipeline" and "instance".

 ## Organizing Code